 I became a counselor because I am passionate about healing!
 I believe that people have the ability to change and improve their lives in ways they never thought possible.
 I work hard to cultivate a space of warmth, kindness and safety so that we can explore this territory together.
-You can expect me to be compassionate, warm, determined and fierce in our work together, loyal and tenacious in advocating for you.
+You can expect me to be compassionate, warm, determined and fierce in our work together.
 I look forward to empowering and motivating you in a safe, non-judgmental space where the therapeutic process will be tailored to fit your needs.

 I have cared for people with a broad range of challenges including depression, anxiety, post-traumatic stress, relationship concerns, grief & loss, life transitions, addiction and trauma.
 I also specialize in eating disorders (please see the eating disorder tab for more information).

 Some of the treatment orientations I work from include: Person-Centered, Existential-Humanistic, Internal Family Systems, Multicultural, Relational, Strength Based, Trauma Focused, Feminist, Integrative, HAES® (Health at Every Size), Body Trust® and Sand Tray.
 I also integrate DBT and CBT skills into sessions.

-I earned my Master of Arts degree in Clinical Mental Health from George Fox University and I am a Registered LPC Intern in the State of Oregon.
-My supervisors are Hilary Kinavey, LPC and Amy Ponteri, LPC, ATR-BC.
-I am a Certified Body Trust® Provider with Be Nourished and have completed Level 1 training in Internal Family Systems (IFS).
+In terms of my education and training, I earned my Master of Arts degree in Clinical Mental Health from George Fox University and I am a Licensed Professional Counselor (LPC) in the State of Oregon (no. C5818).
+I am a Certified Body Trust® Provider through The Center for Body Trust and have completed Level 1 training in Internal Family Systems (IFS).

 My Ethical Statement